NiV-L-A/fmt_endlessocean_mdl/README.md

 - GitHub: https://github.com/NiV-L-A/fmt_endlessocean_mdl
 - Author: NiV-L-A
 - Special thanks to Hiroshi, Joschka and the people at the XeNTaX discord server

+# How to install
+- Put the fmt_endlessocean_mdl.py file in the noesis/plugins/python folder.